 Thomas Jefferson, in his Notes on the State of Virginia, 1781, wrote:

-“God who gave us life gave us liberty.
-And can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are of the Gift of God.”
+Can the liberties of a nation be thought secure when we have removed their only firm basis, a conviction in the minds of the people that these liberties are of the Gift of God?

 In addition, if there is no God, then men are not “created,” and they are not necessarily “equal”: Charles Darwin declared that man evolved and was not created and that some are more evolved than others.
 The state in essence can become the new god.
 Darwin wrote: